integr8ly/walkthroughs/steelthread-0/walkthrough.md

 - Choose `Queue` as the Destination Type
 - Click `Next`
 - Set the `Select Type` as ```JSON Schema```
-- Add the following schema to the `Definition` field & click `Done`
+- Add the following schema to the `Definition`
 ```
 {
 	"$schema": "http://json-schema.org/draft-04/schema#",